Gemini Tutorial

 )

-print(response.text)AI learns patterns from data to make intelligent decisions.
+It learns patterns from data to make decisions or predictions.

 What just happened (and how you would make these API calls):

-generate_content, available in viaclient.models.
-This cell takes in several arguments, which we specify by name:model: The underlying large language model.
-Here we specify Gemini 2.5 Flash, which is equivalent to the “Fast” option in the Gemini chatbot.contents: The prompt: “Explain how AI works in a few words.”
-We discuss the type ofcontentslater.
+• model: The underlying large language model.
+Here we specify Gemini 2.5 Flash, which is equivalent to the “Fast” option in the Gemini chatbot.

-responseis a Gemini-specific object type.
+3. Receive a response. response is a Gemini-specific object type.
 The details are too complicated for this course.
-Instead, we focus on the valueresponse.text, the LLM response string itself.
+Instead, we focus on the value response.text, the LLM response string itself.

 Make another API request